Office of the President

 He is a graduate of the University of North Carolina (Chapel Hill), and he holds a master’s degree in economics from the University of Connecticut and a doctorate in accountancy from the University of Tennessee.
 Huss has assisted universities in Russia, Ukraine, Azerbaijan, the Repubic of Georgia and South Africa in restructuring their business programs.
 He also directed USAID-funded development projects in South Africa, Ghana, and Egypt, and he has lectured extensively in the People’s Republic of China over the past two decades on business information needs in transition economies.

 Art serves as chief student affairs administrator at Baruch College.
-Before joining the college, he was Associate Vice President for Student Affairs at San José State University (SJSU).
+Before joining the College in 2014, he was Associate Vice President for Student Affairs at San José State University (SJSU).
 Prior to SJSU, he served as the Assistant Vice President of Student Affairs for Diversity and adjunct faculty member in the College of Education at Towson University, and before that, he held progressively responsible higher education leadership positions and adjunct faculty roles at George Mason University (GMU) and Georgia Southern University (GSU).

 A staunch advocate for student-centered learning and engagement, Art is the recipient of several awards for enhancing the student experience and promoting inclusive excellence.
 He underwent specialized management training in leading transformation and change through the Management & Leadership in Education (MLE) Institute at Harvard University.
 Art completed PhD coursework in Conflict Analysis & Resolution at GMU, earned a MEd in Higher Education Student Development and BS in Communication Arts from GSU, and received an AA in Mass Communication from the Barbados Community College.

 Vice President for Communications, External Relations & Economic Development